matplotlib/matplotlib/doc/users/intro.rst

 For years, I used to use MATLAB exclusively for data analysis and visualization.
 MATLAB excels at making nice looking plots easy.
-When I began working with EEG data, I found that I needed to write applications to interact with my data, and developed and EEG analysis application in MATLAB.
+When I began working with EEG data, I found that I needed to write applications to interact with my data, and developed an EEG analysis application in MATLAB.
 As the application grew in complexity, interacting with databases, http servers, manipulating complex data structures, I began to strain against the limitations of MATLAB as a